Top buggy brands: Quinny pushchairs

-Find out how the Quinny brand performed when we tested its range of pushchairs for strrength, durability and safety.
+Find out how the Quinny brand performed when we tested its range of pushchairs for strength, durability and safety.

 Not a Which? member?
-Unlock the key information table and also access reviews on child car seats, baby monitors and other baby essentials, all for a £1 trial subscription to Which?.
+Unlock the key information table, and access reviews on child car seats, baby monitors and other baby essentials, plus thousands of other reviews online, with a £1 trial subscription to Which?.

 Quinny makes a wide range of accessories for its pushchairs, including cosy foot muffs, shopping baskets, parasols, mosquito nets and windstoppers.